maubuz/2W6-Notes/docs/wk12/javascript_extras.md

-> Note that this is running environment is unique to JavaScript being run inside a browser.
+> Note that this running environment is unique to JavaScript being run inside a browser.
 >
 > The global context would be different if you were running JavaScript in the sever using Node.Js